 - Reinforce the company policies, rules, and procedures to ensure employees' safety

-- Oversee employee labor laws and regulations to assure compliance
+- Oversee employee labor and HR federal laws and regulations to assure compliance

 - Review and select resumes during hiring processes and update database